-If you’ll be hiking or expect heavy rain you might want to also take a lightweight waterproof jacket to wear over your down jacket, but we didn’t find it necessary.
+If you’ll be hiking or expect heavy rain, you might also want to take a lightweight waterproof jacket to wear over your down jacket.

 Make sure you pack thick socks, a woolly hat, scarf, and gloves as these don’t take up much space but make a big difference.